A Welcoming Place

 Useful Information

-Parking is available off road next to the garden on one side of the road and in two small parking areas.
+Free Parking is available on the adjacent road, next to the garden, on one side of the road and in two free parking areas close-by along the esplanade.

 Picnics are very welcome in the gardens but alcohol and fires are not allowed in any of Dundee’s parks.